-12. Legal Matters
+13. Legal Matters

 The Company previously filed an intellectual property suit against [24]7 Customer, Inc. in the Southern District of New York on March 6, 2014 seeking damages on the grounds that [24]7 reverse engineered and misappropriated the Company's technology to develop competing products and misused the Company's business information.
 On June 22, 2015, [24]7 Customer, Inc. filed suit against the Company in the Northern District of California alleging patent infringement.
 On December 7, 2015, [24]7 Customer Inc. filed a second patent infringement suit against the Company, also in the Northern District of California.
-On March 16, 2017, the New York case was voluntarily transferred and consolidated with the two California cases in the Northern

-District of California for all pre-trial purposes.
-Recent court rulings in the Company's favor have invalidated multiple [24]7 patents that were asserted in the patent cases.
-Trial for the Company's intellectual property and other claims asserted against [24]7 in the original litigation is currently set for November 26, 2018.
+On March 16, 2017, the New York case was voluntarily transferred and consolidated with the two California cases in the Northern District of California for all pre-trial purposes.
+Recent rulings by both the Court and the United States Patent Office in the Company's favor have invalidated the majority of [24]7 patents that were asserted in the patent cases.
+Trial for the Company's intellectual property and other claims asserted against [24]7 in the original litigation is currently set for April 1, 2019.
 The Company believes the claims filed by [24]7 are without merit and intends to defend them vigorously.